Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "We’ll know that soon enough."
 Ted promised.
 "This thing’s computer is right in the most reinforced part of the structure, it’s perfectly undamaged."

 He paused to study a component that one of the scientists under him was carefully removing into a padded metal case, nodded, made a note on his tablet, and sent them on their way.
-"And if they don’t have a second one… I think it’s fair to say the battle for Earth is over."
+"And if they don’t have a second one...
+I think it’s fair to say the battle for Earth is over."

 "If only."
 Tremblay muttered.
 "But we’ll be much more secure at least."

-"General, they didn’t have a jump beacon in here and if this was their only ship…"
+"General, they didn’t have a jump beacon in here and if this was their only ship..."

 Tremblay nodded, but held up a hand.
 "Unless you can pull a complete list of every biodrone they ever made out of this thing, and until we’ve accounted for every single one, let’s not go talking about battles or wars being won.
 I’m happy to call this one a big step forward, but even *one* biodrone could finish us if it gets its hands on a jump beacon."